 The tower currently has more than a dozen members and we have a number of regular visitors from nearby towers.
 We ring a variety of methods on practice night ranging from Plain Bob and Grandsire doubles through to the 'standard eight' Surprise Major.

 Tower Captain - David Pearson 01276 504020

 Give David a call if you are thinking of coming to a practice to make sure we are ringing.

 A Brief History

 Although the church itself dates from 1851 the church spire, now a landmark across Camberley, was not added until 1891.
-It was built in memory of Freda Middleton, daughter of Revd Middleton.
-The 8 bells, cast by Warner & Son and hung on a wodden oak frame, were first rung in 1895.
+It was built in memory of Freda Middleton, daughter of the Rev Frederick Middleton.
+The 8 bells, cast by Warner & Son and hung on a wooden oak frame, were first rung in 1895.
 They were rehung in 1936 by Taylors of Loughborough in a metal frame on two levels.